Media Experts Urge To Enforce CRM For TV Channels - UrduPoint

 He further said that parents and children should be given awareness of the content and its harmful effects until the proper system is evolved.

-He concluded that categorization of content is a way out to discrete harmful effects to the maximum level.
+He concluded that the categorization of content is a way to discrete harmful effects to the maximum level.